 LRCC’s legal basis for processing and storing your information under the General Data Protection Regulation (GDPR) is consent.
 This means that you have real choice and control over how we manage and use your data.
 You can withdraw your consent at any time.

 Information we hold & ways we use this information:

 - Referral information containing identifiable information

-- Anonymised information on our secure database – including basic session notes
+- Information on our secure database – including basic session notes

 How we use your information:

-- The right to have their personal data rectified if it is inaccurate or incomplete.
+- The right to have personal data rectified if it is inaccurate or incomplete.